 Prebiotics are non-living, non-digestible carbohydrates naturally found in a variety of foods.
 Your body actually can’t digest prebiotics, so they’re what probiotics feed off of to remain actively working in your digestive system.
 They help the digestive system by promoting the growth of good bacteria.
 Prebiotics and probiotics work together in balance to make sure our digestive system stays on track and regular.
 Research has found that consuming a variety of prebiotic and probiotic food sources may improve your body’s natural functions, including both your immune and digestive system.Servings: 1 - 2

 - 1 cup Farmer Cheese

 - 1/2 cup rinsed chickpeas (garbanzo beans)

 - chickpea spice blend: paprika, cayenne pepper, turmeric, garlic powder, and salt

 - 1/4 cup cherry tomatoes sliced in half

 - 1/4 cup quartered cucumber slices

 - Heat the oil in a saute pan on medium heat and toss in the rinsed chickpeas and spice blend.
 Cook till the spice blend coats the chickpeas and there is a slight crisp.

 - Let the chickpeas cool in a bowl for five minutes before assembling.

-- Layer the chickpeas with our plain kefir cup and top with fresh tomato and cucumber slices.
+- Layer the chickpeas with Lifeway Farmer Cheese and top with fresh tomato and cucumber slices.
 Enjoy!